thomasantony/simplepipe/README.md

 # simplepipe

 **simplepipe** is a simple functional pipelining library for Python.
 I wrote this to facilitate writing of neat code to perform complex tasks.
 It could be that I have reinvented the wheel somehow, but I couldn't find any library that did what I wanted.

 **simplepipe** allows you to define a list of functions executed in a sequence that uses data in a workspace and returns an updated workspace.

+Functions returning multiple values must use the `yield` keyword to return them separately, one at a time.

 Example: